DK-Hostmaster/rdap-service-specification/README.md

 }
 ```

-<a id="nameserver"></a>
+<a id="name-server"></a>
-## nameserver
+## name server

 This service returns data on a given .

-This service returns data on a given host name/nameserver according to the RDAP specification.
+This service returns data on a given host name/name server according to the RDAP specification.

-The nameserver name can be specified in UTF-8 or punycode (ASCII).
+The name server name can be specified in UTF-8 or punycode (ASCII).

 <a id="api-2"></a>
 ### API